RadmanHayati/memory-lover/README.md

 I envisage a more memory friendlier future...

-It would be possible with avoiding common mistakes which cause memory leak , i collected some of them and i hope they help you.
+It would be possible with avoiding common mistakes which cause memory leak and I collected some of them.

+Hope for the best <3